"13 Reasons Why" and how to talk to our teens about hard issues

 TTT #64: "13 Reasons Why" and how to talk to our teens about hard issues

 Teens all over the world are streaming the Netflix series, “13 Reasons Why.”
 The series, based on the young adult novel by Jay Asher, explores hard issues like online bullying, rape, and suicide.
 Because youth today so often watch shows alone on their personal devices, it is imperative that we engage and have conversations with our teens about these intense subjects.
+And, you can set controls on your Netflix account that requires a special password each time your child or teen wants to access content you have restricted.
+Please see how to do this at the bottom of this blog.

 In her essay for Teen Vogue, suicide prevention advocate MollyKate Cline expresses concerns over the series’ lack of mental health dialogue and the main character’s disregard from a trusted adult when she goes for help.
 Cline sees these situations as potential triggers for vulnerable viewers.
 Also, the vast majority of people who take their lives are dealing with mental health issues, yet the girl in the series is not shown to be dealing with such issues—instead the premise is that others caused her to do it.
 For these and many other reasons, it is time for us to talk to our kids—whether they have seen the show or not.